Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/SOLID/Single Responsibility Principle (SRP).md

 - Grade Calculator Class: this class focuses solely on calculating the students grade.
 It takes a list of scores as input and provides the grade as output.
 This class follows SRP by separating the calculation responsibility
 - Report Generator, Responsible for generating reports.
 Takes Student Object as input.
 Student class is a pure data class, that we can put in a database (+ getters setters)

+1. Reduction in complexity of a code
+	A code is based on its functionality.
+A method holds logic for a single functionality or task.
+2. Increased readability, extensibility and maintenence As each method has a single functionality